Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Multilevel estimator and predictor

 \subsection{Estimator}

-The multi-level likelihood function, $l_{W}(\theta)$ (see equation \eqref {Introduction:multi-levelloglikelihood} ), has the clear advantage of being decoupled from the vector $\bbeta$.
-Furthermore, the multi-level covariance matrix $\bC_{W}(\btheta)$ will be more numerically stable than $\bC(\btheta)$ thus making it easier to invert and to compute the determinant.
+\corb{The multilevel likelihood function, $l_{\bW}(\theta)$ (see equation \eqref {Introduction:multilevelloglikelihood}), has the clear advantage of being decoupled from the vector $\bbeta$.} Furthermore, the multilevel covariance matrix $\bC_{\bW}(\btheta)$ will be more numerically stable than $\bC(\btheta)$ thus making it easier to invert and to compute the determinant.
+However, it is not necessary to perform the MLE estimation on the full covariance matrix $\bC_{\bW}(\btheta)$, instead construct a series of multilevel likelihood functions $\tilde{\ell}^n_{\bW}(\btheta)$, \corb{for $n = 0,\dots t-1$, by applying the partial transform $[\bW_t \T, \dots, \bW_{n} \T ]\T$ to the data $\bZ$.
+The following likelihood functions are obtained: For $n = 0,\dots,t-1$}